liquidleif/monster-gov/README.md

 Instead, we plan to distribute $PMON from the current treasury through the Generation 1 Collector Staking.

 These funds may not be liquid, but they can be utilized to buy DAOmon.
 If you buy DAOmon, the $PMON flow into the treasury.
 In this manner, truely longterm oriented Generation 1 holders can obtain voting power for the DAO treasury without violating the rule that DAOmon can only be generated via a flow of $PMON into the DAO treasury.

+**Option B: Upgrade of Gen-1 Monsters for Voting Power**

+You can use $PMON to upgrade (or "activate") Gen-1 Monsters and give them voting power in the DAO.
+The $PMON you spend goes into the DAO treasury, and only activated Polymon can vote on proposals.
+This way, $PMON and Polymon holders have aligned interests.

+We plan to distribute $PMON from the treasury through the Generation 1 Collector Staking.
+However, only activated Polymon will count toward the Collector Staking.

+The funds you receive from staking will not be liquid, but can be used to activate additional Polymon.

+Having a high Collector Score is crucial in obtaining $PMON to activate more Polymon, so rarity and thoughtfully-curated collections play a significant role in this system.

 </br>